-The US Senate on September 25 passed a short-term bill to help the government maintain operations until mid-December and avoid a shutdown before the deadline at the end of this month, according to The Hill .
+The U.S. Senate on September 25 passed a short-term bill that will keep the government running until mid-December and avoid a shutdown before the end-of-month deadline, according to The Hill .

-The Senate voted 78-18 for the temporary measure, known as a continuing resolution (CR), which would keep the government funded at current spending levels until Dec.
-20, about a month and a half after the election.
+The Senate voted 78 to 18 in favor of the temporary bill, known as the Continuation Resolution (CR).
+The bill would maintain government funding at current spending levels until December 20, about a month and a half after the election.

-The House quickly passed the bill on the afternoon of September 25, with 341 votes in favor, including all Democrats and 132 Republicans, and 82 votes against.
-The bill now heads to President Joe Biden’s desk for his signature.
-The vote was rushed to the afternoon of September 25 so lawmakers could leave Washington, DC, before Hurricane Helene made landfall in Florida.
+The House of Representatives quickly passed the bill on the afternoon of September 25th with 341 votes in favor, including all Democratic representatives and 132 Republican representatives, and 82 votes against.
+The bill is now being sent to President Joe Biden's desk for his signature.
+The vote was expedited on the afternoon of September 25th so that lawmakers could leave Washington D.C. to go home before Hurricane Helene made landfall in Florida.

-US Election: People cast first ballots for president
+US Elections: People cast their first ballots for president.

 "We will keep the government open.
-We will prevent critical government services from being unnecessarily shut down.
-We will give appropriators more time to fully fund the government before the end of the year.
-And I'm especially pleased that we're getting it done with a little bit of time to spare," Schumer added.
+We will prevent essential government services from being unnecessarily shut down.
+We will give budget allocateers more time to secure sufficient funding for the government before the end of the year.
+And I am particularly pleased that we are getting the job done with a little extra time," Schumer added.

-The bill also includes $231 million for Secret Service operations following the recent second assassination attempt on former President Donald Trump.
-On September 24, the Senate also passed a bill requiring the Secret Service to apply the same security standards to the president, vice president, and candidates running for those two positions.
+This bill also includes $231 million for the operations of the U.S. Secret Service following the recent second assassination attempt on former President Donald Trump.
+On September 24, the Senate also passed a bill requiring the Secret Service to apply the same security standards to the president, vice president, and candidates running for those positions.

 Source: https://thanhnien.vn/quoc-hoi-my-giup-chinh-phu-thoat-nguy-co-dong-cua-giua-ky-bau-cu-185240926082635703.htm